Discover the best of nature's secrets.......

 Eungella Mountain Edge Escape provides 1 and 2 bedroom self-contained holiday cabins.
 Our accommodation is the perfect choice for a family vacation, romantic honeymoon, or simply a relaxing and tranquil getaway.
 Each cabin features it's own private balcony with stunning views, kitchenette with cooking facilities, reverse cycle air conditioning and covered parking.

 Reasonable nightly rates starting from just $120.00.
 Twin share (separate beds) and/or additional guests an additional $ 10.00 per person, per night.
-Disabled facilities and wheelchair access available in 2 bedroom lodge.
+Disabled facilities and wheelchair access only available in 2 bedroom lodge.

 For reservations please contact our bookings office on Ph (07) 49 584 590.
 Enquiries welcome via "contact us" form.